GabrielVillagran/ns3-ai/README.md

-Installation guide to install ns3-ai

-**Here you can find my reports about the project ns3-ai**
+**Here you can find my reports about the project ns3-ai and the installation guide**
 ---
 This guide were developed using the tutorial powered by NS3, Yin, Hao and Liu to enable the interaction between ns3 and AI frameworks uding python.